Healthy Homes Assessment Raureka

 Fines for Failing to Comply

-Since the 1st July of 2021, if a new, renewed or varied lease is entered into on the Raureka rental property, all Healthy Homes compliance work must be taken care of inside of 90 days.
+Beginning on July 1st, 2021, when a brand new, renewed or varied tenancy is signed on a Raureka rental property, all Healthy Homes compliance work must be taken care of by the end of 90 days.

-Failure to comply with all of the Healthy Homes Standards inside of the period of time expected can lead to an amount of $7200.
-Additionally, if a currently-in place Healthy Homes Statement of Compliance isn’t included within the renewal, new or amended tenancy agreement it could result in an additional fine or violation fee.
+Failure to adhere to any of the Healthy Homes Standards inside of the deadlines can result in an amount of $7200.
+In addition, if the currently-in place Healthy Homes Statement of Compliance is not incorporated within the renewal, new or amended tenancy agreement there may be additional penalties or an infringement fee.

-Any tenant can ask for details regarding the Healthy Homes Standard and how they relate to the building they reside in.
-If the landlord or property manager does not provide the information requested within 21 days of receiving the request, they can be issued an infringement notice and be fined upto $750.
+Anyone can request information about the Healthy Homes Standard and how they relate to the home they are living in.
+If the landlord or the property manager doesn’t supply the necessary information within 21 days from having received the inquiry, they can receive an infringement notification and be fined upto $750.

-Additionally, there is also a fine of up to $900 for landlords and property managers who have provided a false or inaccurate Healthy Homes Compliance Statement or information.
-The person liable to pay this fine is the one who is listed on the tenancy agreement as the person who is renting the property which could be the name of the landlord, or the property management company.
+Furthermore, there’s also a fine of approximately $900 for landlords or property managers providing a false or inaccurate Healthy Homes Statement of Compliance or information.
+The person who is liable for this fine is whoever is listed on the tenancy agreement as being the person letting the property out which could be the name of the landlord or the property management company.

-The information contained in the Compliance Statement needs to be up-to-date when the tenancy agreement is executed, and it should be kept updated during the entire tenancy, as related work is completed.
+All the information on the Compliance Statement needs to be up-to-date when the tenancy agreement is completed, and should be maintained throughout the tenancy as any relevant work gets completed.

-It is also important to remember that landlords with several rental properties can face greater penalties for non-compliance.
-The most severe penalties are handed down for serious breaches.
-Landlords with six or more properties could be fined up to $50,000, and as much as $100,000 in hearings.
+It is also crucial to note that landlords who manage several rental properties can face greater penalties for non-compliance.
+The most severe penalties are handed down for severe breaches, and landlords with at least six rental properties could be fined up to $50,000, and as much as $100,000 in the case of hearing claims.

-In the end, a failure to adhere to compliance with Healthy Homes requirements can hit your bank account hard, with massive fines as well as still being required to comply with the regulations.
-Don’t take a chance with your rental property Call us today and ask us to conduct an house assessment performed on the rental property you are renting.
+It is clear that failure to meet your Healthy Homes requirements can hit your bank account hard, with significant fines and still having to meet compliance.
+Don’t put your rental at risk. property, contact us today and request a home evaluation performed on the rental property you are renting.

-Around 1 in 3 households the property in New Zealand and Raureka, and research shows us that these rental houses tend to be colder, older, are not as efficient heating, and generally have lower quality than owner occupied properties.
+One in three households the property in New Zealand and Raureka, and research suggests that rental homes are more likely to be older, colder, are not as efficient heating, and generally tend to be of poorer quality than owner occupied properties.

-The Healthy Homes Standards are a list of the specific and minimum requirements for heating, insulation Ventilation, Moisture ingress and Drainage, and Draught stopping in Raureka rental properties.
+The Healthy Homes Standards are a set of specific and minimal requirements for heating, insulation, Ventilation, Moisture Ingress and Drainage, as well Draught stopping for Raureka rental properties.

-Get started now and contact us about getting a Raureka Healthy Home assessment on your rental property now.
+Begin now by calling about the Raureka Healthy Home assessment on your rental property now.

 healthy homes assessment compliance